newrelic/newrelic-telemetry-sdk-java/README.md

 There are two modes to run the integration tests.
 * Run with gradle: `$ ./gradlew integration_test:test`
-* Run the `LowLevelApiIntegrationTest` class in IDEA.
+* Run the integration test classes in IDEA directly.
+It should "just work".

 ### Code style
 This project uses the [google-java-format](https://github.com/google/google-java-format) code style, and it is